Porsche cashes in on turnaround with consultancy business

 Porsche's own brush with insolvency and radical overhaul has perhaps encouraged its consulting business to be bold too.

-But Porsche Consulting helped MTU, which makes engines for planes built by manufacturers such as Boeing (BA.N) and Airbus (AIR.PA), to restructure its logistics system to slash maintenance periods by about half to 60 days, Weingartner said.
+But Porsche Consulting helped MTU, which makes engines for planes built by manufacturers such as Boeing and Airbus , to restructure its logistics system to slash maintenance periods by about half to 60 days, Weingartner said.

 "Porsche was the only consulting company that recommended to alter processes very quickly and radically," he said.